keyboard_arrow_up

 Manway

-Unit of measurement equal to 1,000,000 pascals, used to express tensile strength and yield strength.
+A unit of pressure measurement, equivalent to 1,000,000 pascals, commonly used to express tensile and yield strength.

 Newton